 More Preparing For School Tips from the Early Childhood Education Team:

-Teaching Preschool at Home by Raising Lifelong Learners
+Teaching Preschool at Home by Raising Lifelong Learner

 Prepare a Hands-On Preschool at Home by Life Over C’s